-Every year, workers lose their lives in logging and timbering accidents throughout the country.
+Every year, workers lose their lives in logging and timbering accidents nationwide.
 Many serious and fatal accidents in this industry are preventable with due care.
-If you believe your recent injury or the death of a loved one was caused by someone else, such as a timber company or equipment manufacturer, contact Robinette Legal Group, PLLC.
+If you believe your recent injury or the death of a loved one was caused by someone else, such as a timber company or equipment manufacturer, contact the Morgantown personal injury attorneys at Robinette Legal Group, PLLC.
 We offer free legal consultations, where you can review your legal options at no cost or obligation.

-Felling trees, cutting limbs, and moving the timber to trucks are not easy tasks.
-Logging and timbering are dangerous processes that require specialized tools and equipment.
+Felling trees, cutting limbs, and moving the timber to trucks are complex tasks.
+Logging and timbering are complicated processes that require specialized tools and equipment.
 Workers in this industry must be highly trained and vigilant at all times.
 Employers must also take proactive steps to ensure the safety of the workplace.
 Even a simple mistake can lead to a devastating accident.

 Some of the most common accidents cited in logging and timbering injury reports are:

 - Being struck by falling, rolling, or sliding trees and limbs

 - Crane accidents and dropped logs

 - Being caught in or between pieces of machinery or equipment

 - Accidents while transporting timber to the sawmill

 These accidents can cause severe to catastrophic physical injuries, such as broken bones, traumatic brain injuries, crushed limbs, amputations, spinal cord injuries, internal injuries, and lacerations.
 They can also lead to psychological problems for workers, such as depression, anxiety, and post-traumatic stress disorder.

 Should You Settle for Workers’ Compensation if You Were Injured in a Logging Accident Near Morgantown?